Tristan and Iseult: Early poetry

-After defeating the Irish knight Morholt, the young prince Tristan travels to Ireland to bring back the fair Iseult (often known as Isolde, Isolt, or Yseult) to marry his uncle King Mark of Cornwall (originally written as Marc or Marc'h).
+After defeating the Irish knight Morholt in a duel, the young prince Tristan travels to Ireland to bring back the fair Iseult (often known as Isolde, Isolt, or Yseult) to marry his uncle King Mark of Cornwall (originally written as Marc or Marc'h).
 Along the way, Tristan and Iseult ingest a love potion, which causes them to fall madly in love.
 The potion's effects last a lifetime in the legend's so-called courtly branch.
 However, in the common branch version (Béroul's), the potion's results end after three years.

 In some versions, including Béroul's, Tristan and Iseult ingest the potion accidentally after it was given to her by her mother to use on her wedding night.
 In others, the potion's maker gives it to Iseult to share with Mark, but she gives it to Tristan instead.
 Although Iseult marries Mark, the spell forces her and Tristan to seek each other as lovers.
 The King's advisors repeatedly try to charge the pair with adultery, but the lovers use trickery to preserve their façade of innocence.